open-decision/open-decision-prototype/README.md

 <br> Apps: Using React Native, apps for Android and iOS are planned.
 <br> Chat-Bot: A demo of the Telegram-Bot is already running, Facebook and WhatsApp bots are planned.

+**The code is still quite messy, cleaning will take place the next weeks**